-Having recently moved to much smaller quarters, I no longer have the same room to display many of the collectible treasures I gathered over the years.
-Likewise, I have a number of pieces of antique furniture which are similarly surplus to my needs or available space.
+Having recently moved to much smaller quarters, I no longer have sufficient room to display many of the collectible treasures I gathered over the years.
+I have a number of pieces of exceptional quality which I am prepared to pass along to new and appreciative owners.

 An extremely rare pair of cross-hatched hooded merganser decoys, c.
 1900, attributed to Sam Hutchings, Jones Falls, ON, but more likely made by his father-in-law, Freeman Jackson.
 Very collectable and highly sought after; only 6 pairs are known to exist.
 12" in length, solid body, original surface, repaired bills.
 About two dozen similarly cross-hatched goldeneye decoys were made by the same carver.
 A handful have come to auction over the past 20 years at major sales, namely Tim Potter, Ted Harmon and Guyette & Deeter.
 This particular pair were used on the Rideau Lakes system near Chaffey's Locks, ON, and remained in the same family for nearly 80 years until I acquired them.
 Fairly priced according to current auction values.
 Open to reasonable offers.
 Contact for details and any further information or photos desired.